Balancing Utensils Table Trick

 The challenge is simple: balance two forks on the edge of the water glass using only a toothpick.
 Yes, it's a balancing act with a most interesting solution to the puzzle.

-- Start by pushing the forks together (technically referred to as wedging the tines of the forks).
-This is probably not the best thing to do with your most expensive forks.
+- Start by pushing the fork and spoon together.
+This is probably not the best thing to do with your most expensive utensils.

 - This next step takes some practice and patience.
-Balance the forks on your finger to find the middle point.
-This is where the toothpick should be inserted between the fingers (tines) of the fork.
+Balance the utensils on your finger to find the middle point.
+This is where the toothpick should be inserted between the utensils.

 The Cork-Fork Mystery